-Using only maple syrup as the sweetener, this Healthy Apple Crisp recipe features perfectly cooked apples underneath a maple pecan oat crisp.
-Serve it with a scoop of vanilla ice cream for the perfect fall dessert.
+Using only maple syrup as the sweetener, this Healthy Apple Crisp recipe features perfectly-cooked apples underneath a maple pecan oat crisp.
+Serve it with a scoop of ice cream for the perfect fall dessert.

-The whole dish is healthy enough that you won't feel guilty serving it for breakfast, but still dessert-worthy, especially with a big scoop of vanilla ice cream.
+The whole dish is healthy enough that you won't feel guilty serving it for breakfast, but it's also still dessert-worthy, especially with a big scoop of vanilla ice cream.

 What Makes This Healthy Apple Crisp Special

 What I really love about this apple crisp is that it is such a nice balance between being wholesome and a full-on dessert.
 This apple crisp is on the barely sweet side, using the unrefined sweetness of maple syrup to enhance the natural sweetness of the apples.
-At the same time, it uses Granny Smith apples which introduces a slightly sour element as well.
+At the same time, it also uses Granny Smith apples, which introduce a slightly sour element.

-The crisp topping is a bit different than most, thanks to the use of maple syrup.
+The crisp topping is a bit different than most, thanks to the use of maple syrup and whole grains.
 It is both crisp and just slightly chewy because of the play between the liquid syrup and the flour.

 Ingredients Needed

-- apples (this recipe calls for a combination of Granny Smith and Gala)
+- apples (this recipe calls for a combination of Granny Smith and Gala, but see the "All About the Apples" section for more suggestions)

 - maple syrup (make sure you are using pure maple syrup here!)